qwutony/PythonProject/python-transfer-protocol/TESTING.md

 8. If connection is complete, both windows should have a new interface.
 9. Your folders in the /root/sptp directory should be showing.

+Upon execution of this test, the application successfully connected to another instance of itself.
+There are not issues with the application when run following the instructions outlined above.

 ***Test Procedure 2: Unusual Input in Application***
 1. Open the application.
 2. Select the "Listen to connection" option
 3. In the port address, type a non-numerical input
 4. It is likely that the application will crash and an error message be shown:

+The result:
 "Traceback (most recent call last):
 File "/home/qwutony/Python/python-transfer-protocol/application.py", line 211, in create_main_panel_listen
 self.listener = Network.Listener(self.l_input.text())